BillJr99/Ursinus-CS374-Fall2024/_pages/Labs/lab-shell.md

 Cygwin does not have `sudo`, so you can check the boxes to instal `vim` and `nano` when you run the Cygwin installer instead.

+If you'd like to learn `vim`, you can run the interactive tutorial `vimtutor` by typing `vimtutor` at your shell prompt and pressing return.
 For now, we'll use an editor called `nano`.
 Type:

 `nano test`